Qomhra: A Bilingual Irish and English Large Language Model: Model Training Framework

-The BF16 \cite{google-cloud-bfloat16} floating-point format was used as it approximates the dynamic range of FP32 with the 50\% memory reduction FP16 provides \cite{kalamkar2019stud_BF16y}, which is important to maximize compute resources while maintaining training stability.
-The Hugging Face default linear warm up and scheduling is used without weight decay.
+The BF16 \cite{google-cloud-bfloat16} floating-point format was used as it approximates the dynamic range of FP32 with the 50\% memory reduction FP16 provides \cite{kalamkar2019stud_BF16y}, which is important to maximise compute resources while maintaining training stability.